Kent Construction and Engineering

-Kent Construction and Engineering Co Ltd of Victoria Works, Victoria Road, Ashford, Kent are best known for purchasing many former World War I War Department Light Railway locomotives at the end of the war, both narrow-gauge and standard gauge, and reselling them after repair/reconditioning using the "Planet" trademark.
-It went on to design its own locomotives, and one of the new designs was shown at the Public Works, Roads & Transport Exhibition at Islington in November 1925 by Honeywill Brothers.
+Kent Construction and Engineering Co., Ltd., of Victoria Works, Victoria Road, Ashford, Kent are best known for purchasing many former World War I War Department Light Railways locomotives at the end of the war, both narrow and standard gauge, and reselling them after repair and reconditioning using the "Planet" trademark.
+It went on to design its own locomotives, and one of the new designs was shown at the Public Works, Roads & Transport Exhibition at Islington in November, 1925, by Honeywill Brothers.

-Company History
+Company history

 The structure of the business is unclear.
 The locomotives were marketed by Honeywill Brothers of Ashford and London, who were described as "the people behind the Kent Construction Planet locomotive business".
 The Kent Construction business was wound up in 1926, the same year that Silas Honeywill died (1855–1926).
 Silas was step-brother to Ross and Constantine Honeywill of Honeywill Brothers Ltd. Ross Honeywill (actually William Ross Honeywill) died in August 1927 as a result of injuries sustained in a train crash on the Southern Railway in an accident known at the time as the Riverhead Disaster.
 Honeywill Brothers are also known to have sold an ex-WDLR Baldwin locomotive to the Ffestiniog Railway from E.W.
 Farrow & Sons (of Spalding), who were known as a seller of surplus army supplies after World War I, so it appears Honeywill Brothers held a wider role in the marketing of army surplus equipment.

 Kent Construction and Engineering were also involved in screw manufacture, as in April 1926 a new company, Recess Screws (1926) Ltd of Gillingham, Kent, was formed which had acquired certain plant and effects of the "Kent Construction and Engineering company, screw manufacturer".
 Kent Construction and Engineering Co were also involved in agricultural equipment, and in August 1927 a notice regarding the voluntary liquidation of the company listed a large number of agricultural items for sale from the premisies at Elwick Road, Ashford.
 This included own brand items such as Kent Construction Corn Mill, and Planet Junior Allotment Hoe, among a wide range of agricultural machinery.
 The equipment involved in the sale of the Elwick Road agricultural engineering business, has a large overlap with the equipment listed in adverts by Frederick Clark & Co agricultural engineers of Elwick Iron Works, which ran into trouble in 1923 and entered into voluntary liquidation in 1925.

 The railway locomotive business was clearly still seen as attractive, and two of the directors of Honeywill Brothers Ltd, F.C.Hibberd and D.A.
 Dwyer, created the new company FC Hibberd & Company who acquired the locomotive rights and the entire locomotive stock of Kent Construction and Engineering Company, but not the Ashford works (which was rented from the Southern Railway).
 They continued to use the "Planet" trademark and sub-contracted manufacture to two different companies before getting their own works in Park Royal, London in 1932.
 Hibberd locomotives continued in production until 1968.